datalad/datalad-catalog/docs/source/usage.rst

 .. code-block:: bash

-   datalad catalog add --catalog-dir /tmp/my-cat --metadata path/to/new/metadata.jsonl
+   datalad catalog add --catalog_dir /tmp/my-cat --metadata path/to/new/metadata.jsonl

 If a newly added dataset or version of a dataset was added incorrectly, ``datalad catalog remove`` can be used to get rid of the incorrect addition.